- Monitor submerged aquatic vegetation throughout the Chesapeake Bay and its tidal tributaries

 - Encourage local, state and federal partners to consider and promote the habitat benefits and ecosystem services of underwater grasses, especially when handling nearshore and shallow-water use conflicts.

-- Promote the use of best management practices that benefit the persistence and recovery of underwater grass beds in local efforts to prepare for Phase III Watershed Implementation Plans (WIPs).
+- Promote the use of best management practices that benefit the persistence and recovery of underwater grass beds.

-- Support the continued improvement and evolution of the submerged aquatic vegetation component of the shallow-water component of the Chesapeake Bay Environmental Model.
+- Support the continue improvement and evolution of the submerged aquatic vegetation component of the shallow-water component of the Chesapeake Bay Environmental Model.

 - Review and refine the documents that guide work toward this outcome with new monitoring or restoration knowledge.

 - Continue implementation of Chesapeake Bay SAV Watchers, a volunteer monitoring program for SAV.

 - Finalize protocol and implement the Chesapeake Bay SAV Sentinel Site Program.

 - Develop and publish "Small-scale SAV Restoration in Chesapeake Bay: A Protocol and Technical Guidance Manual" to promote collaborative restoration efforts throughout the Bay.

 - Assess the feasibility of incorporating the use of high-resolution satellite imagery into the Chesapeake Bay-wide SAV Monitoring Program.